 The Tri shorts won our Best Budget Buy award because of a combination of moderately low price and broad versatility.
-The shorts performed better than average across all of our measures and they're fairly affordable.
+The shorts performed better than average across all of our measures, and they're relatively affordable.
 It's clear from their name that they are suited to the triathlete's life and are therefore best used for rides in the hour range.
 They are great for running, swimming, and as we like doing: hitting spin followed by an hour of lifting - something much less comfortable in the standard diaper shorts/bibs.
 Read to see how these shorts compare to the rest of our fleet.

-The editor testing the Top Budget Buy winning Zoot Active Tri shorts in a spin class.
+Testing our Budget Buy winning Zoot Active Tri shorts in a spin class.

-The style of the Active Tri short might be the sort of thing to jump out at particular riders, but its lines and panels have a plain, uninteresting cut from the front (when you're off the bike at the bar of cafe when you're trying to make friends and plant seeds for business contacts).
-The profile view is actually pretty good looking, with bold curvature and strong lines, with good color accenting.
+The style of the Active Tri short might be the sort of thing to jump out at particular riders, but its lines and panels have a plain, uninteresting cut from the front (when you're off the bike at the bar or cafe when you're trying to make friends and plant seeds for business contacts).
+The profile view is pretty good looking, with bold curvature and strong lines, with good color accenting.
 We'll give it to them that they are about one cut above the average bike short, but they aren't super outstanding.
-In the serious, utilitarian world of triathletes, these might be a little flagrant, but for roadies, these are blank shorts.
+In the serious, pragmatic world of triathletes, these might be a little flagrant, but for roadies, these are blank shorts.

 Zoot used Endura 3D panels on the sides and Performance Endura+ fabric to increase the breathability of these shorts.
 Between hours of riding and a few washing and drying sessions, we found that their design was effective, tending to dry faster than average shorts and better than half of those in our review.
-This is especially important because these shorts are meant to hit the water and then hit the road and no one wants terribly soggy shorts on the bike.
+This characteristic is especially important because these shorts are meant to hit the water and then hit the road and no one wants soggy shorts on the bike.

 The great thing about such simple padding and light material construction is how breathable the product becomes.
-This helps the shorts dissipate moisture during exercise and after they're washed and hung out to dry, especially for those who only want to buy one pair of shorts and like to exercise back to back.
+This aspect helps the shorts dissipate moisture during exercise and after they're washed and hung out to dry, especially for those who only want to buy one pair of shorts and like to exercise back to back.
 It is incredibly demoralizing putting on tight, damp shorts, especially when it's cold out and the body is already trying to tell you that it's not humane to exercise today.

 Padding and Protection